sandramsc/DevOps_Career_Goals/README.md

-<h1 align="center">Devops with Full Stack Development Career Progression Roadmap</h1>
+<h1 align="center">Devops with Full Stack Engineer Career Progression Roadmap</h1>
 <p align="center">
- This roadmap outlines the skills and technologies to learn for advancing in a Devops with Full Stack Development career over a 5-year period.
+ This roadmap outlines the skills and technologies to learn for advancing in a Devops with Full Stack Engineer career over a 5-year period.
 Each year is divided into specific goals, skills, technologies to learn, suggested courses, and progress tracking.
 </p>

 ## Year 1: Junior Engineer